Leadership Styles in Organizations | 6 Leadership Styles Explained

 • Not suitable in time-constrained periods

-Affiliative Leadership Style
+Affiliative Style Leadership

 Affiliative leaders recognize the importance of teamwork thus they encourage connection and harmony between team members.
 They solve problems between team members and provide a good workspace.
 This leadership can be used when the team needs to be motivated and the trust is broken.